TobiasNickel/PocketbaseSidecart/README.md

 We should avoid reading the sqlitefile ourselves directly from the sidecart. maybe limit this to migration tasks. but time will show.

+Having the feature of data migration, and functions, pocketbase can be used in a sharded setup. you can have one DB for serving public users, an other to serve logged in users and third one where authors maintain your master data.
+This will provide you with an extra layer of security and enable you to separate the load.